jaebradley/yo_client/README.rst

 ~~~~~~~~~

 Send a Yo to a user with optional text and an optional link or
 coordinate.
-Note that currently, the Yo API allows either a link or
+Currently, the Yo API allows either a link or coordinate to
-coordinate to be sent with a Yo, but not both.
+be sent with a Yo, but not both.

 .. code:: python